davidk/cr2032-tester/README.md

-# CR20\*\* battery tester
+# CR2032 battery tester

-This is a mashup of parts from Contextual Electronics' Getting To Blinky board, and eevblog's µCurrent.

-On this board is a Texas Instruments TPS3809L30DBVR (µCurrent's battery tester), a 0603\* series resistor, 20mm coin cell holder and 0805\* LED to indicate whether or not your coin cell is a goner (at < 2.64v).

-\* Imperial units
+Test your CR2032 coin cells using this breakout.
+Below 2.64v, the LED ceases to light, indicating that the coin cell is nearing the end of its useful life.

 ## Bill of Materials